leiter2121/Chatbot-GPT-3.5-turbo/README.md

-Kendra is an AI chatbot that can generate a text response and even an image using OpenAI's GPT-3 and DALL·E models.
+Kendra is an AI chatbot that can generate a text response and even an image using OpenAI's GPT-3.5 Turbo and DALL·E models.
 The chatbot also uses Amazon Polly to convert the text response to speech.

 ## Dependencies
 You will need to have at least python 3.8 https://www.python.org/downloads/release/python-3816/